 Although Jamie advises to cook the butternut squash and red peppers separately; I would recommend saving on washing up and combining both veg and all of the spices together on one tray – it all gets mixed together in the end.

 Place both trays in the oven for 35 minutes, or until softened.

-Tip in the beans, juice and all, then half-fill each empty tin with water, swirl and pour into the pan.
 Simmer until the time is up on the squash and peppers, then stir both into the pan.

 Meanwhile, cook the rice according to the packet instructions, then drain.

-Serve with the rice, a spoonful of yoghurt, a sprinkling of coriander leaves and a quick and easy tomato salsa (chopped tomatoes, finely sliced onions or spring onions and coriander – add a splash of red wine vinegar, salt and olive oil).
+Serve with the rice, a spoonful of yogurt, a sprinkling of coriander leaves and a quick and easy tomato salsa (chopped tomatoes, finely sliced onions or spring onions and coriander – add a splash of red wine vinegar, salt and olive oil).